OŚWIĘCIM

 Appell proved to be mercifully short that morning.
 All prisoners were accounted for.
 The kommandos lined up and headed for their various work sites within an hour.
 Heiler was waiting for him as usual, marching alongside the column so that she could torment him as they went.
 "There will be a selection today," the man's voice taunted.
 The other prisoners around Bashir glanced over without turning their heads.
 Seeing who it was, and not understanding the language, they soon lost interest.
 "In the hospital," Heiler continued.
 She smiled one of her cold, black smiles and then stopped, letting Bashir's row of the kommando get ahead of her.

 Things seemed to be running much smoother this time.
 The personnel of the Reich Security Main Office were much more accommodating than those of the Economic Administration.
 However, bureaucracy was still bureaucracy, and Dax found herself fighting back yawns as she sat waiting for Novak to finish talking with the Germans.
 She missed Thomas's input even more.
 It was much easier when she had Thomas's little notebook to read, telling her at least some of what was happening.
-As it was she had to wait until Novak had a chance to speak to her alone.
+As it was, she had to wait until Novak had a chance to speak to her alone.

 It still took a few hours to find the appropriate department in the huge building, even though it seemed to Novak and herself to be a simple request.
 They had transport numbers from Bialystok, Poland.
 They simply needed to know the destinations for those transports.
 Dax hoped they all went to the same place.
 It would make it much easier to find Bashir.
 The Defiant simply didn't have enough crew left to search more than one camp.
 If the camps were as big as Thomas said they were, Dax wasn't even sure they would have enough people to search any of them.